hassan-anees/hassananees/src/content/posts/book-review-fooled-by-randomness-by-nassim-nicholas-taleb.md

 >
 > Nicholas Nassim Taleb, **Fooled by Randomness**

 The quote above was the source of inspiration for this write-up.
-I write not only to express what a fantastic book Fooled by Randomness is, but to reflect on the areas of the book the influenced me the most.
+I write not only to express what a fantastic book Fooled by Randomness is, but to reflect on the areas of the book the influenced my thinking the most.

 Fooled by Randomness by Nassim Nicholas Taleb is a fascinating book which I highly recommend for those interested in understanding hidden risk, misinterpretations of probability, and how randomness is nested in everything we do.